Matty Kennedy: Everton

 On 31 August 2012, the final day of the summer transfer window, Kennedy signed for English Premier League side Everton for a "nominal fee".
 The fee was later revealed to be £225,000.
-In a later interview he stated that "I’ve got nothing but praise for their academy.
-I don’t think you could have a better youth set up.
+In a later interview he stated that "I've got nothing but praise for their academy.
+I don't think you could have a better youth set up.
 My coaches were David Unsworth, Alan Stubbs and David Weir."

 On 9 January 2014, Kennedy signed on loan for League One side Tranmere Rovers.
 Manager Ronnie Moore extended the loan spell for a further month after being impressed by his first six appearances at Prenton Park.
 On 26 March 2014, Kennedy joined Milton Keynes Dons, also of League One, on a youth loan until the end of the 2013–14 season.
 Manager Karl Robinson stated that Kennedy would bring "pace, trickery and excitement" to Stadium mk.
 He scored his first goal in the English Football League for the "Dons" in a 2–2 draw at Rotherham United on 26 April.

 On 8 August 2014, Kennedy joined Scottish Championship side Hibernian on a six-month loan deal after being signed by his former Everton under-21 manager Alan Stubbs.
-He initially found himself on the bench at Easter Road, though Stubbs was keen to extend the loan deal until the end of the 2014–15 season.
-On 29 October, he scored his second senior goal to help secure a 3–3 draw with Dundee United in the Scottish League Cup quarter-finals, however he missed his penalty in the resulting shoot-out.
+He initially found himself on the bench at Easter Road.
+However, Stubbs was keen to extend the loan deal until the end of the 2014–15 season.
+On 29 October, he scored his second senior goal to help secure a 3–3 draw with Dundee United in the Scottish League Cup quarter-finals, however, he missed his penalty in the resulting shoot-out.
 He said that he was "devastated" by his miss, which eliminated "Hibs" from the competition.
 He returned to Goodison Park on 5 January.